hyphacoop/organizing/resolutions/-resolution-xxx.md

-﻿# Hypha Co-op: Resolution Template
+﻿# Template: RESOLUTIONS OF THE BOARD OF DIRECTORS

 <!-- Title: -->
 # [ Ordinary / Special ] resolution [action]